Montessori for Children with Disabilities and Neurodivergences

 Parents and teachers explain how integrating children with disabilities and neurodivergences into the Montessori classroom can facilitate discipline, confidence, and growth.
 By observing each child, Montessori teachers create individualized lesson plans that meet the needs of every child.

 The Right Academic Fit

 Montessori education recognizes that each child learns differently and at their own pace.
 Montessori respects each child’s unique learning path.
-Your child’s educational plan is matched to her unique developmental level, learning style, and interests.
-She will receive individualized instruction and progress through the curriculum at her own pace.
-She will be free from the pressure to meet formal standards of learning (such as grade-level benchmarks) at a predetermined rate, but will be challenged at the appropriate level in all areas of learning.
+Your child’s educational plan is matched to their unique developmental level, learning style, and interests.
+They will receive individualized instruction and progress through the curriculum at their own pace.
+They will be free from the pressure to meet formal standards of learning (such as grade-level benchmarks) at a predetermined rate, but will be challenged at the appropriate level in all areas of learning.

 Learning in a Montessori classroom is multi-sensory and hands-on.
 Students learn by doing and are free to move about.
 This is an advantage for those who require a high level of physical activity or may have difficulty sustaining attention in a more traditional classroom setting.
 Additionally, the organization and structure of a Montessori classroom helps children develop organizational and time management skills that lead to independence.
 This is especially important for students with executive functioning deficits.

 Montessori teachers are trained observers who expertly individualize instruction for all students, not just those with learning differences.
 Through careful observation of each student, teachers tailor their lesson planning to include accommodations for students who need support.

 This means that students with learning differences may be included in a lesson with their peers (and thus be socially included) and receive individualized follow-up work for their specific needs.
 This allows each child in a Montessori classroom to be successful.

 The Right Social Fit